Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Introduction

-To address this, we investigate the dynamical evolution of a debris disk under the combined influence of both single and multiple random stellar encounters, as well as gravitational perturbations from the giant planets.
-As a reference framework, we adopt the solar system and construct two analogous configurations: an {\it Extended} and a {\it Compact} model.
-The {\it Extended} model is based on the present-day orbits of the giant planets, Jupiter at 5.2 au, Saturn at 9.5 au, Uranus at 19.2 au, and Neptune at 30.1 au, and features an extended debris disk spanning $40 < a < 1000$ au.
-The {\it Compact} model follows a Nice-based configuration \citep{Gomes2005,Tsiganis2005,Morbidelli2005}, where the giant planets are initially placed on more compact orbits: Jupiter at 5.5 au, Saturn at 8.1 au, Neptune at 11.5 au, and Uranus at 14.2 au.
+To address this, we investigated the dynamical evolution of a debris disk under the combined influence of both single and multiple random stellar encounters, as well as gravitational perturbations from the giant planets.
+As a reference framework, we adopted the Solar System and constructed two analogous configurations: an Extended model and a Compact model.
+The Extended model is based on the present-day orbits of the giant planets, Jupiter at 5.2 au, Saturn at 9.5 au, Uranus at 19.2 au, and Neptune at 30.1 au, and features an extended debris disk spanning $40 < a < 1000$ au.
+The Compact model follows a Nice-based configuration \citep{Gomes2005,Tsiganis2005,Morbidelli2005}, where the giant planets are initially placed on more compact orbits: Jupiter at 5.5 au, Saturn at 8.1 au, Neptune at 11.5 au, and Uranus at 14.2 au.
 This configuration includes a more confined debris disk extending from $16 < a < 35$ au.

-The structure of this paper is as follows: in Section \ref{sec2}, we describe our numerical implementation.
-In Section \ref{sec3}, we present the results of our N-body simulations, which explore the evolution of solar system analogues within a birth cluster environment under two modeled configurations.
-In Section \ref{sec4}, we discuss the effects of a dense stellar environment on the formation of transitional interstellar comets \citep{Torres2019} and hyperbolic objects such as ’Oumuamua \citep{Meech2017, Williams2017}.
-Finally, in Section \ref{summary}, we summarise our results and present our conclusions.
+The structure of this paper is as follows.
+In Sect. \ref{sec2} we describe our numerical implementation.
+In Sect. \ref{sec3} we present the results of our N-body simulations, which explore the evolution of Solar System analogues within a birth cluster environment under two modeled configurations.
+In Sect. \ref{sec4} we discuss the effects of a dense stellar environment on the formation of transitional interstellar comets \citep{Torres2019} and hyperbolic objects such as ’Oumuamua \citep{Chambers2016,Meech2017}.
+Finally, in Sect. \ref{summary} we summarize our results and present our conclusions.

-\section{Numerical Implementation}
+\section{Numerical implementation}